hindu-comm/weblogs/manasataramgini/2018/05/2018-05-28_some-words-on-mathematical-truth-scientific-conviction-and-the-sociology-of-science.md

 the constitutive root words mahat and uras.
 Following Pāṇini you get the below proof.

-mahat\~su+uras\~su-\> mahat\~su+uras\~su+ka\~p-\>
-mahat+uras+ka-(ānmahataḥ…)-\> mahā+uras+ka-\> mahoraskaḥ |
+mahat\~su+uras\~su-> mahat\~su+uras\~su+ka\~p->
+mahat+uras+ka-(ānmahataḥ…)-> mahā+uras+ka-> mahoraskaḥ \|

 Here,’\~su’ is a Pāṇinian meta-element, much like the construction of the circle in the above proof of the Donkey’s theorem.
-It is indicated by Pāṇini’s sūtra: anekam-anya-padārthe | (2.2.24).
+It is indicated by Pāṇini’s sūtra: anekam-anya-padārthe \| (2.2.24).
 Likewise, the ending is specified by a samāsānta-sūtra.
-In this case the uras\~su triggers the samāsānta-sūtra: uraḥ prabhṛtibhyaḥ kap | (5.4.151), which brings in the ending and the meta-element ‘+ka\~p’ for the ending.
-Once that has been docked to the terminal one applies the sūtra concerning the
-meta-elements: supo dhātu-prātipadikayoḥ | (2.4.71), which directs the deletion of the meta-elements.
+In this case the uras\~su triggers the samāsānta-sūtra: uraḥ prabhṛtibhyaḥ kap \| (5.4.151), which brings in the ending and the meta-element ‘+ka\~p’ for the ending.
+Once that has been docked to the terminal one applies the sūtra concerning the meta-elements: supo dhātu-prātipadikayoḥ \| (2.4.71), which directs the deletion of the meta-elements.
 This then triggers a transformation of one or both of the combined elements by a samāsāśrayavidhiḥ.
-In this case, it is: ān-mahataḥ samānādhikaraṇa-jātīyayoḥ | (6.3.46) which causes a transformation of the mahat to mahā.
-Then it triggers the sandhi-sūtra-s, which in this case are akaḥ savarṇe dīrghaḥ | (6.1.101) and ādguṇaḥ | (6.1.87) which finally result in mahoraskaḥ (Footnote 1)
+In this case, it is: ān-mahataḥ samānādhikaraṇa-jātīyayoḥ \| (6.3.46) which causes a transformation of the mahat to mahā.
+Then it triggers the sandhi-sūtra-s, which in this case are akaḥ savarṇe dīrghaḥ \| (6.1.101) and ādguṇaḥ \| (6.1.87) which finally result in mahoraskaḥ (Footnote 1)

 Thus, this system provides a means of “proving” the formation of a compound as per the Pāṇinian axioms.

-While, as we saw above,  there is a distinction between scientific conviction and mathematical proof, the “hidden hand” of geometry underlies the establishment of a scientific conviction.
+While, as we saw above,there is a distinction between scientific conviction and mathematical proof, the “hidden hand” of geometry underlies the establishment of a scientific conviction.
 In physics this is actually not so hidden – it might be directly operating via the